espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 .. _cmd-APMAC:

-:ref:`AT+CIPAPMAC <WiFi-AT>`: Set the MAC Address of an ESP SoftAP
+:ref:`AT+CIPAPMAC <WiFi-AT>`: Query/Set the MAC Address of an ESP SoftAP
 --------------------------------------------------------------------------

 Query Command
 ^^^^^^^^^^^^^
 **Function:**

-Obtain the MAC address of the ESP SoftAP.
+Query the MAC address of the ESP SoftAP.

 **Command:**